California Rules of Court Document Filing Requirements

 Source text: An index of exhibits must be provided.
 The index must briefly describe the exhibit and identify the exhibit number or letter and page number.

-Foreign language exhibits must include a certified English translation by a qualified interpreter.
+Foreign-language exhibits must be accompanied by an English translation certified under oath by a qualified interpreter.

-Source text: Exhibits written in a foreign language must be accompanied by an English translation, certified under oath by a qualified interpreter.
+Source text: Exhibits written in a foreign language must be accompanied by an English text translation, certified under oath by a qualified interpreter.

 Fee waiver applications for conservators/guardians must use mandatory forms FW-001-GC or FW-002-GC.